apache/mxnet/docs/tutorials/python/mnist.md

 mnist = mx.test_utils.get_mnist()
 ```

 Next we create data iterators for MXNet.
-A data iterator returns a batch of
+A data iterator is the mechanism by which
-examples with according labels each time.
-If the examples are images, then they
+we feed input data into our training algorithm.
+MXNet data iterators are designed with
+speed and efficiency in mind.
+In our case we'll configure the data iterator to feed examples
+in small batches.
+For MNIST data set, each example consists of an 28x28 image and the
+corresponding label.

-are represented by a 4-D matrix with shape `(batch_size, num_channels, width,
+Images are commonly represented by a 4-D matrix with shape `(batch_size, num_channels, width, height)`.
-height)`.
-For the MNIST dataset, there is only one color channel, and both width
+For MNIST dataset, since the images are grayscale, there is only one color channel.
+Also the images are 28x28 pixels, so each image has width and height equal to 28.
-and height are 28, therefore the shape is `(batch_size, 1, 28, 28)`.
-In
+Therefore, the shape of input is `(batch_size, 2, 28, 28)`.
+Another important consideration
-addition, we often shuffle the images used for training, which accelerates the
-training progress.
+is the order of input samples.
+When feeding training examples it is critical that we don't
+feed samples with same label in succession.
+Doing so can slow down training.
+Data iterators take care of this by randomly shuffling the inputs.

 ```python
 batch_size = 100